 Our greatest short coming in education these past few years has been to ignore the brain research that is richly available to us that affirms that implementing multi-sensory activities, pursuing meaningful tasks, exploring a variety of skills with real world applications is optimal learning and that it needs to be practiced regularly.

 A student sitting at a desk, taking notes and regurgitating curriculum content uses approximately 3% of their brain's capacity.
 In general, students learn to sit quietly, respond in turn, follow instructions and complete tasks for the evaluation of a control teacher.
-This classic industrial age approach has been used since the late 1880's to produce a work force to facilitate mass production lines that were to become prevalent in the next hundred years.
+This classic industrial age approach has been used since the mid 1850's to produce a work force to facilitate mass production lines that were to become prevalent in the next hundred years.
 That era ended in the 1980's if not before.
 If all we do is sit at a square table, with a square piece of paper, in a square room with departmentalized lessons and timetables then what are we really producing?
 Brain-based research shows that using all senses maximizes the learning experience.
 Interacting, manipulating, exploring, collaborating, discussing openly and sharing for meaningful reasons while having ample time to nurture a greater depth of reasoning and creativity is optimal learning.

 In an authentic learning model the emphasis is mainly on the quality of process and innovation.
 The emphasis isn't about understanding teacher speak and regurgitating content just for a unit test, it's about developing a set of culminating skills sets, within a realistic timeline, using self-motivated inquiry methods to create a useful product to be shared with a specific audience.